Create a free profile to get unlimited access to exclusive show news, updates, and more!

-Murphy's knack for effortless renditions of Sinatra led to a $1 million win and a headlining show at Caesars Palace.
+Jazz singer Landau Eugene Murphy Jr. was the fourth musician in a row to win AGT.
+His knack for effortless renditions of Sinatra led to a $1 million win and a headlining show at Caesars Palace.
 In the years since, he's released four albums, including his 2011 debut That's Life, which reached number one on the Billboard jazz charts.
 Nowadays, he uses his platform to give back to his native West Virginia.
-He also tours all around the world, with upcoming concerts in Dubai and Florida.
+He also tours all around the world.

 Talent: Dog tricks

-Franco was the very first magician to win the show, stumping the Judges and fans with his charisma and unexplainable illusions and card tricks.
-He's had a residency at Vegas' The LINQ Hotel since 2015 and has had multiple guest appearances on AGT, including a performance with the show's most recent winner, Dustin Tavella.
+Franco was the very first magician to win the show, stumping the Judges and fans with his charisma and unexplainable illusions.
+He's had a residency at Vegas' The LINQ Hotel since 2015 and has had multiple guest appearances on AGT, including a performance with the show's Season 16 winner Dustin Tavella.

 During the show's milestone 10th season, Zerdin became the first-ever Golden Buzzer Act to win the entire competition.
-His comedic puppet show, Paul Zerdin Hands Free, is currently on tour across the U.K. He also returned to compete in AGT: The Champions in 2019.
+His comedic puppet show, The Paul Zerdin Family Show, is currently on tour across the U.K. He also returned to compete in AGT: The Champions in 2019.

 Talent: Singing ventriloquist